- Global Management (m)

 10-day intensive course:

-- January 6 and 7, 2023: 2 full-day course in Toronto at Rotman, introducing students to global startup ecosystems, venture capital and entrepreneurships (times TBD)
+- November 11 and 12, 2022: 2 full-day course in Toronto in-person at Rotman, introducing students to global startup ecosystems, venture capital and entrepreneurship from 9am to 5pm both days

 - January 8-13, 2023: 1 week trip to Silicon Valley to meet key leaders, entrepreneurs, investors, and innovators